logaretm/vee-validate/docs/content/guide/components/handling-forms.md

 ## Setting Errors Manually

 Quite often you will find yourself unable to replicate some validation rules on the client-side due to natural limitations.
-For example a `unique` email validation is complex to implement on the client-side, which is why the `<Form />` component and `useForm()` function allow you to set errors manually.
+For example a `unique` email validation is complex to implement on the client-side, which is why the `<Form />` component allow you to set errors manually.

 You can set messages for fields by using either `setFieldError` which sets an error message for one field at a time, and the `setErrors` function which allows you set error messages for multiple fields at once.

-Both functions are available as a return value from `useForm` and on the `Form` component scoped slot props, and also on the `Form` component instance which enables you to use it with template `$refs`, and also for added convenience on the `submit` event handler since it would be the most common place for its usage.
+Both functions are available on the `Form` component scoped slot props, and also on the `Form` component instance which enables you to use it with template `$refs`, and also for added convenience on the `submit` event handler since it would be the most common place for its usage.

 Here are a few snippets showcasing it's usage in these various scenarios: